bogdan-ds/logging/README.md

 - Migrate IWPOD_NET from tensorflow to pytorch
 - Clean up IWPOD_NET code
-- Create DB for detections
 - Write time into video when detection appears and ends
 - Investigate TensorRT for more optimal inference
 - Google Drive client
-- Check for new items based on DB
+- Check for new items in gdrive based on DB
+- Complete readme